 What Are the Different Types of Bodybuilding?

 Classic Physique Bodybuilding is a division in the sport of bodybuilding that aims to bring the aesthetic and balanced physiques reminiscent of legends like Frank Zane, Steve Reeves and Arnold Schwarzenegger.

-Unlike the Open Bodybuilding category, which often prioritizes size and mass, Classic Physique focuses on overall harmony, proportion and muscle symmetry.
-Competitors are assessed based on their muscle definition, symmetry and stage presence with attention given to a narrow waistline, broad shoulders and a V shaped taper.
+Unlike the Open Bodybuilding category, which often prioritises size and mass, Classic Physique focuses on overall harmony, proportion and muscle symmetry.
+Competitors are assessed based on their muscle definition, symmetry and stage presence with attention given to a narrow waistline, broad shoulders and V-taper.

-The specific regulations for Classic Physique may vary depending on the organization involved.
-Generally involve adhering to specific weight and height limits to maintain a more "classic" appearance.
+The specific regulations for Classic Physique may vary depending on the organisation involved.
+Generally adhering to specific weight and height limits to maintain a more "classic" appearance.
 For instance in the IFBB Pro League, a competitor standing at 5'7" cannot exceed 177 pounds in weight.